Wagdy9/python/README.md

 ## Credits

-This project is developed and maintained by [Your Name](https://your-website.com).
+This project is developed and maintained by Wagdy9(https:(https://wagdy9.art.blog/).
 We would like to thank the following contributors for their valuable contributions:

 - [Contributor 1](https://github.com/contributor1)
 - [Contributor 2](https://github.com/contributor2)